Apply

 Student Support

-• We are genuinely student focused and seek to maximise student engagement, whether online or in the classroom, and through work-integrated experiences;
+• We are genuinely student focused and provide opportunities to maximise engagement with learning, whether online or in the classroom, and through work-integrated experiences

-• Our dedicated and expert lecturers and staff will ensure that you receive the highest quality of academic, learning and personal support to guide you to completion of your degree;
+• Our dedicated and expert lecturers and staff ensure that you receive opportunities for quality academic study and personal support to guide you through to completion of your degree

-• Our curriculum combines specialist skills with business transformation skills that will enable you to master the IT skills required now and in your future international careers;
+• Our curriculum combines specialist skills with business transformational skills that will enable you to master Information Technology practices required now and for your future international careers

-• Our Professional Experience Unit helps improve their professional skills and solve real world ICT problems
+• Our courses help you to improve your professional skills and solve real world information and communication technology problems.

-SISTC standards of practice and obligations to international students reflect the requirements of the ESOS Act which ensures that our international students have a safe, enjoyable and rewarding place to study.
+We meet or exceed required standards of practice and obligations to our international students that reflect the requirements of the ESOS Act.
+This ensures that our international students have a safe, enjoyable and rewarding place to study.

 Services and support include:

-We understand that sometimes things happening in your life that can get in the way of your studies.
+We understand that sometimes things happen in your life that can get in the way of your studies.
 You may need help from time to time dealing with personal issues.
-Our staff are here to help you deal with the challenges of living and studying away from home, and confidential professional support is also available to all students.
+Our staff are here to help you deal with the challenges of work life balance or living and studying away from home, and confidential professional support is also available to all students.

-At Sydney International School of Technology and Commerce (SISTC) time is made available each week for one-on-one discussions with your teacher.
-There is also rostered after-hours academic support available at and for prescribed times during the trimester.
+We enable weekly time for one-on-one discussions with your lecturer.
+There is also after-hours academic support available at and for prescribed times during study periods.

-You will receive academic support by the following three main channels: online academic skills resources, individual and small group consultations, and in-class skills development.
+You can also access academic support by the following online academic skills resources, individual and small group consultations, and in-class skills development.
 The success of our academic support is best described by the student satisfaction expressed in our Learning Survey results.

 What is the best thing about studying at SISTC?